jonaasdev/pm-automation-engine/README.md

 - **SPI** = $40,000 ÷ $50,000 = **0.80** ⚠️ (Behind schedule - only 80% of planned work completed)
 - **EAC** = $100,000 ÷ 0.73 = **$137,000** ⚠️ (Project will likely cost $37,000 more than budgeted)

-**Action**: With this data, Younes can immediately:
+**Action**: With this data, I can immediately:
 1. Investigate why costs are high (inefficiencies, scope creep)
 2. Reallocate resources to catch up on schedule
-3. Inform stakeholders early about potential budget needs
+3. Inform my stakeholders early about potential budget needs
 4. Implement corrective actions before it's too late

 ---